Winstein--15

 The JWs leaders' view of degree of animal blood removal comes up here at Gen.

-9:3,4, and the Jewish view of the degree of animal blood removal comes up later
+the degree of animal blood removal comes up later

 with the establishment of Mosaic law in Exodus.